-Self-management has small effect on low back painJune 5th, 2012 in Arthritis & Rheumatism /
+Self-management has small effect on low back painJune 5, 2012 in Medicine & Health / Arthritis & Rheumatism

 (HealthDay) -- Compared to minimal interventions, self-management has a small effect on pain and disability in non-specific low back pain (LBP), according to a review published online May 23 in Arthritis Care & Research.